If you were injured on the job, you need a workers’ compensation attorney in Pittsburgh who will fight for you

 What is Considered “Light Duty” Work in Pittsburgh

 If you are unable to perform your regular work duties because of an injury, your employer may offer you light duty.
 Light duty involves less strenuous or physically demanding tasks than your regular duties.
-Your doctor can help you determine if you can take light duty, or if you should be on sick leave.
+Your doctor can help you determine if you can take light duty or if you should be on sick leave.

 Understanding Lump Sum Settlements for Workers’ Compensation Cases

 If you’ve been injured in Pittsburgh, PA, our law firm can help you file a workers’ compensation claim and recover lost wages.
-We guide employees through the legal process, making sure your rights and benefits are protected.
+We guide employees through the legal process, making sure their rights and benefits are protected.
 Munley Law fights for individuals who need real answers after a workplace injury.

 Does My Employer’s Insurance Company Influence My Workers’ Compensation Claim?